Skip to main content

 1. The system inspects running applications to determine which technologies they use.

-2. Once application characteristics are identified, eBPF uprobes and kprobes are activated at key points to capture network traffic information, for example HTTP or gRPC.
+2. Once application characteristics are identified, eBPF uprobes are attached to specific user-space functions to capture application-level information, for example HTTP or gRPC calls.

 3. These probes generate events related to the application's traffic, which are then converted into OpenTelemetry metrics and traces.